julienherrero/awesome-list/README.md

 - [GladysAssistant/Gladys](https://github.com/GladysAssistant/Gladys) - A privacy-first, open-source home assistant
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
+- [cube-root/directory-serve](https://github.com/cube-root/directory-serve) - CLI tool to send and receive file on a network to a server
 - [ikatyang/emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet) - A markdown version emoji cheat sheet
 - [janaipakos/ghibliapi](https://github.com/janaipakos/ghibliapi) - A simple API for Studio Ghibli resources.
 Unofficial/fan-made
 - [michalbe/md-file-tree](https://github.com/michalbe/md-file-tree) - Generate markdown list of all the files in a directory.
 Now also with emoji 📂 📄